m0w0kuma/ROFL/README.md

 # ROFL
-ROFL is a tool for parsing and extracting information from League of Legends replay(.rofl).
+ROFL is a tool for parsing and extracting information from League of Legends replay file(.rofl).
 ## Features
 Right now, we can:
   - Extract champions position(x, y) in intervals of one sec.